fsuri/Pequin-Artifact/RunningExperiments.md

 # Running experiments <a name="experiments"></a>
 Hurray!
 You have completed the tedious process of installing the binaries and setting up Cloudlab.
 Next, we will cover how to run experiments in order to re-produce all results.
-This is a straightforward but time-consuming process, and importantly requires good network connectivity to upload binaries to the remote machines and download experiment results.
+This is a straightforward but time-consuming process.

+Ideally you have good network connectivity to quickly upload binaries to the remote machines and download experiment results.
 Uploading binaries on high speed (e.g university) connections takes a few minutes and needs to be done only once per instantiated cloudlab experiment -- however, if your uplink speed is low it may take (as I have painstakingly experienced in preparing this documentation for you) several hours.
 Downloading experiment outputs requires a moderate amount of download bandwidth and is usually quite fast.

-This section is split into 5 subsections: 1) Preparing Benchmarks, 2) Pre-configurations for Hotstuff and BFTSmart, 3) Using the experiment scripts, 4) Parsing outputs, and finally 5) reproducing experiment claims 1-by-1.
+This section is split into 5 subsections: 1) Preparing Benchmarks, 2) Pre-configurations for Hotstuff and BFTSmart, 3) Using the experiment scripts, 4) Parsing outputs, and finally 5) reproducing our experiments 1-by-1.

-Before you proceed, please confirm that the following credentials are accurate:
+Before you proceed, please confirm that your CloudLab credentials are accurate:
 1. Cloudlab-username `<cloudlab-user>`: e.g. "fs435"
 2. Cloudlab experiment name `<experiment-name>`: e.g. "pequin"
 3. Cloudlab project name `<project-name`>: e.g. "pequin-pg0"  (May need the "-pg0" extension)